"What is the terror of death? That we die, our work incomplete. What is the joy of life? To die, knowing that our task is done."

 - A strange and vaguely disturbing example from early Command & Conquer games; when the AI was losing, it would often sell off all it's buildings because sold buildings would generate handful of soldiers (Presumably the guards), and have the massed infantry charge your base.
 These charges were not usually effective, but it's disturbing to watch the GDI hand everyone a gun, sell their infrastructure, and order an ineffective last-ditch charge rather than retreat or surrender.
 This made more sense out of NOD, being fanatics and all.

 - The Qunari of Dragon Age seem to have this as part of their hats due to their devotion to The Qun.
 It's stated by Sten that the one of the few things that they do celebrate is when one of them dies a "heroic" death.
+This applies especially to mages, who they treat with more suspicion than any other faction.
+A qunari mage who gets even a taste of freedom is considered "corrupted", and must die by their master's hand or their own.
+The Arishok treats a mage's ritual suicide as the only choice, and the suggestion that it may have been difficult as an insult.

 - The name of the Warrior Caste segment of the Polaris, in Escape Velocity Nova, translates to "Fallen Leaves".
 They are taught to consider themselves already dead in the service of their people.
 They seek no personal glory in death, instead they dedicate their lives to protecting the lives and values of their people.